philgras/neural-head-avatars/README.md

 To transfer the facial movement from one avatar to another, please follow the following steps.

 - Optimize one avatar for the target identity and one for the driving sequence.
-Alternatively, you can also download the reconstructed avatars and head trackings from [TODO:here](TODO)
+Alternatively, you can also download the reconstructed avatars and head trackings from [here](https://edmond.mpdl.mpg.de/api/access/datafile/182303).
 - Adapt the ```configs/reenactment.ini``` config file.
 Make sure to change the following arguments according to your needs
     - ```target_model``` ... ckpt file of the optimized avatar (e.g. experiments/target_avatar.ckpt)
     - ```source_model``` ... ckpt file of the optimized avatar (e.g. experiments/source_avatar.ckpt)